 [Secretary's note.
-The spring meeting will be in Lincoln, Nebraska, after the annual Midwest Pooled Fund Study meeting the week of April 16-20, 2011.
+As of 9-28-11 the Executive Board is considering meeting in Lincoln, Nebraska, before or after the annual Midwest Pooled Fund Study meeting the week of April 16-20, 2011.
 TCRS and AFB20 will meet in joint session in mid-summer next year and, very likely, every three years thereafter.]

 We are asking for 20-7 funding to review the generic drawings in our Barrier Hardware and Bridge Rail guides.
-[This was submitted on 9-28-11.
-Funding of \$50,000 was approved.]
+[This was submitted on 9-28-11.]

 Send email to whole mailing list and solicit interest in membership of the Drainage Subcommittee.
 Fredrick suggested Josh Beakely with American Concrete Pipe Association, and Jim Goddard of ADS.
 How should TF "Approve" drawings?
 Should the Working Groups, Subcommittees, or TF vote be needed?
 Should be no higher than subcommittee, most are so technical that the working group people are the only ones with the expertise to understand the systems.
 Barrier subcommittee has all drawings on line, but BR has hard copies reviewed in working groups.

 Need to motivate people to review drawings.
-Should Barrier Subcommittee break into review groups for Guardrail, attenuators, Terminals, etc. ?
+Should Barrier Subcommittee break into review groups for Guardrail, attenuators, Terminals, etc.?